-We’re now several days removed from the iOS 11.3 release and today we want to take iPad users through the most important things to know about the iPad’s version of iOS 11.3 as we push deeper into April.
+We’re now several days removed the iOS 11.3.1 release and today we want to take iPad users through the most important things to know about the upgrade as we push into May.

-The latest version, iOS 11.3, is another milestone upgrade and it brings an extensive list of changes to the iPad Pro, iPad Air, iPad, and iPad mini.
+The latest version, iOS 11.3.1, is another maintenance upgrade and it brings a short list of changes to the iPad Pro, iPad Air, iPad, and iPad mini.

-iOS 11.3 is a huge update it could have a positive impact on your device’s performance.
+iOS 11.3.1 is a tiny update, but it could have a positive impact on your device’s performance.
 There’s also a chance it causes your iPad’s performance to go haywire.

 iPad users are complaining about poor performance, connectivity issues, problems apps and services, installation problems, and many other annoying problems. iOS software problems can popup at anytime so you’ll want to be prepared.
 This guide will help you do that.

-We've been testing iOS 11.3 on this trio of iPads for more than a week now and here's what we've noticed about the update's performance.
+We've been testing iOS 11.3.1 on this trio of iPads for several days now and here's what we've noticed about the update's performance.

 Battery life and connectivity are holding up on all three iPad variants.
-We haven't noticed any weird battery drain nor have we experienced problems connecting to Wi-Fi or Bluetooth devices.
+We haven't experienced any weird battery drain nor have we had problems connecting to Wi-Fi or Bluetooth devices.
 Our various connections are fast and strong.

 Our iPads haven't randomly rebooted, but we continue to notice UI lag.
 We've noticed lag on all three iPads and it's still pretty bad on the iPad mini 2.